tim42/persistence/README.md

 this would result in a massive memory leak and revert the object in a default state.

-**NOTE:** _[important note]_ : This function is mandatory if you have _complex_ (like `std::vector` or any other classes) types in your class and those members aren't part of the serialization process.
+**NOTE:** _[important note]_ : This function is mandatory if you have _complex_ (like `std::vector` or any other classes) types in your class and those members **aren't part of the serialization process**.
 You have to class the placement new operator on those members
 (example for a std::vector: `new(&m_int_vector) std::vector<int>();`.
 This won't allocate memory, simply call the constructor of the object).

 ```C++